timmayg/clus2023-devwks-2008/02-Local_Auth.md

 <br><br><br>

 <li>View the Local User </li>
-Notice how some of the users do not have the Common Criteria applied and that the one we just created does have it applied.
+Notice how some users need to have the Common Criteria applied and that the one we just created does have it applied.
 <br>
-<code>show runn | inc username jhonny</code>
+<code>show runn | inc username </code>
 <br><br>
 <img src="/images/02-06-show-username-jhonny-web.png" alt="" width=600>
 <br><br><br>